-We will examine these criteria in depth in Section 2, but as a prelude to that, let us use the highly regarded TestUo1 statistical test suite [29] to observe that today, many of the generators in widest use cannot withstand even minimal statistical scrutiny, sometimes failing statistical tests after generating only a few thousand numbers.
+We will examine these criteria in depth in Section 2, but as a prelude to that, let us use the highly regarded TestU01 statistical test suite [L'Ecuyer and Simard 2007] to observe that today, many of the generators in widest use cannot withstand even minimal statistical scrutiny, sometimes failing statistical tests after generating only a few thousand numbers.
 Take a look at Figure 1-perhaps one of your favorite generators didn't do as well as you would have hoped!1 (The graph uses a log scale because failing even one statistical test is a significant problem.
 The combined tests require less than fifteen seconds to run.)

 For years it has seemed that compromise was inevitable, and no one would be entirely happy.
-Academics would despair at the statistically weak generators that practitioners use, practitioners would shake their heads at the slow, or otherwise impractical, generators that academics propose, and cryptographers would wonder when someone would finally pay at least some attention to security.
+Academics would despair at the statistically weak generators that practitioners use, practitioners would shake their heads at the slow, or otherwise impractical, generators that academics propose, and cryptographers would wonder when someone would finally pay attention to security.

-This paper introduces a new family of generators that sets a new standard for combining desirable properties.
+This paper changes that state of affairs.
+It introduces a new family of generators that set a new standard for combining desirable properties.
 Pleasantly, this new generation scheme applies a simple insight to a widely used technique.
 At its core, it is the idea of using a randomized algorithm to enhance randomness.
 Variations on the idea have been tried in the past (see Section 9 for related work), but the particular way randomization is achieved is new.
 I hope that by the end of the paper you will agree that the idea is obvious in retrospect.

-$^{^{1}}$ In Figure 1(b), TestUo1's linear complexity test [5, 9, 29] is run at sizes 5000, 25000, 50000, and 75000 and usually completes in under a second.
-These tests are discussed in more detail in Section 2.1.2, which also discusses the entire process of applying statistical tests.
+1 In Figure 1(b), TestU01's linear complexity test [Carter 1989; Erdmann 1992; L'Ecuyer and Simard 2007] is run at sizes 5000, 25000, 50000, and 75000 and usually completes in under a second.
+It is discussed in more detail in Section 2.1.2, which also discusses the entire process of applying statistical tests.

-1.1 Claims and Contributions
+1.1.
+Claims and Contributions